fluaten/ofxArduinoDjShield/README.md

 	Open Arduino app (preferably Arduino 1.0) and navigate to File -> Examples -> Firmata and open StandardFirmata.
-	Compile and upload StandardFirmata for your board, then close the Arduino application and run this application.
+	Compile and upload StandardFirmata for your board, then close the Arduino application and run the application.

 - Get a DJ Shield for Arduino : <https://nootropicdesign.com/djshield/>